Donald Trump Draws Republican Scorn As He Teams Up With Democrats

 Despite President Trump’s unpredictable political allegiances, members of the Republican Party on Capitol Hill are nevertheless disheartened by the Commander-in-Chief’s recent floor-crossing to make a pact with Democratic leaders.

 Senate Minority Leader Chuck Schumer and House Minority Leader Nancy Pelosi met with the president in the Oval Office to discuss a short-term fiscal plan that would tide the American government over while long-term plans are being drawn up.
-The deal, in essence, would also prevent an imminent government shutdown due to budget disputes between partisan lawmakers.

 The deal, which, in essence, raises the country’s borrowing limit, would also prevent an imminent government shutdown due to budget disputes between partisan lawmakers.